Columnar order in random packings of $2\times2$ squares on the square lattice: Introduction

 One may also study the hard-core model on a modified version of $\mathbb{Z}^{d}$ having a different adjacency structure.
 The version where each $u\in\mathbb{Z}^{d}$ is adjacent to all $v\in\mathbb{Z}^{d}$ with $0<\|u-v\|_{2}<D$ (WLOG we assume that $D$ can be realized as the distance between some pair of points in $\mathbb{Z}^{d}$) has received special attention, motivated by a continuum version of the hard-core model.
 Various behaviors have been predicted for different regimes of $D$ and the fugacity.
 The above-mentioned nearest-neighbor hard-core model arises by setting $D=\sqrt{2},$ while the $2\times2$ hard-square model studied here is obtained in two dimensions ($d=2$) when $D=2$.
 Recently, a comprehensive study of the high-fugacity behavior for the two- and three-dimensional models with various values of $D$ was undertaken by Mazel--Stuhl--Suhov \cite{MSS2019_square,mazel2021kepler} (also on the triangular and hexagonal lattice \cite{MSS2018_trihex}; see also \cite{MSS2020_short}).

 In two dimensions, the work \cite{MSS2019_square} characterizes the periodic hard-core configurations of maximal density for each $D$.
-Moreover, Pirogov-Sinai theory is used to show that, with few exceptions, the extremal Gibbs measures arise as perturbations of (a subset of) these configurations in a suitable sense.
+Moreover, Pirogov--Sinai theory is used to show that, with few exceptions, the extremal Gibbs measures arise as perturbations of (a subset of) these configurations in a suitable sense.
 The exceptions are a finite number of values of $D$ (the list of which was confirmed independently in \cite{MSS2019_square} and in \cite{krachun2020_MSS_sliding_list}) for which there are \emph{infinitely many} periodic hard-core configurations of maximal density; these always come about as a result of a ``sliding instability'' in the configurations (similarly to the sliding phenomenon described above for the $2\times2$ hard-square model).
 Pirogov--Sinai theory does not apply in these exceptional cases and their high-fugacity behavior remained unclear.
 It was conjectured in \cite{MSS2019_square} that in these cases there is a unique Gibbs measure at high fugacities.
-As discussed above, our study clarifies the case of the $2\times2$ hard-square model, refuting the conjecture in this case.
+As mentioned above, our study clarifies the case of the $2\times2$ hard-square model, refuting the conjecture in this case.
+Further discussion is in subsection \ref{subsec:remarks on sliding}.

 In three dimensions, the work \cite{mazel2021kepler} studies an infinite family of values of $D$, discovering a rich set of possibilities for the corresponding periodic configurations of maximal density and drawing conclusions on the periodic and extremal Gibbs measures of the model.
 The case $D=2$ corresponds to the packing of $2\times2\times2$ cubes with centers on $\Z^{3}$ and exhibits the sliding phenomenon.
 It is conjectured in \cite{mazel2021kepler} that sliding leads to the unicity of periodic and extremal Gibbs measures at high fugacities.
-In Subsection \ref{subsec:Cubes-and-rods} we discuss our predictions for the hard-cube model on $\Z^{d}$.
+In subsection \ref{subsec:Cubes-and-rods} we discuss our predictions for the hard-cube model on $\Z^{d}$.

+Jauslin--Lebowitz \cite{jauslinCrystallineOrderingLarge2018,jauslinHighFugacityExpansionLee2018} studied random packings of a (general) tile in $\R^{d}$ and its lattice translates (i.e., the hard-core model on a discrete periodic graph in $\R^{d}$).
+Their work also excludes sliding cases (including the $2\times2$ hard-square model), by requiring that the specified tile fully tiles $\R^{d}$ in a finite number of periodic and isometric ways, and further limiting the ways in which defects may occur in these periodic tilings.
+Using Pirogov--Sinai theory, they prove the existence of high-fugacity extremal and periodic Gibbs states corresponding to crystalline order according to the possible periodic tilings.
+They further establish that the pressure and correlation functions have expansions in powers of the inverse fugacity with a positive radius of convergence.